High SPF Ratings Are The Second Greatest Trick The Devil Ever Pulled

 Chemical active ingredients in sunscreen do not combine to form an uber ingredient that blocks all UV radiation.
 Rather they are usually found to clump together, forming protective barriers in only specific spots when applied.

-Now if you believe preventing cancer is more important than just preventing sun burn, that high SPF rating has just led you to purchase a less useful sunblock than you intended.
+Now if you believe preventing cancer is more important than just preventing sunburn, than that high SPF rating has just led you to purchase a less useful sunblock than you intended.

 Is 1% Extra Protection Still Better Though?

-Again not really, 1% extra means nothing in the realm of an SPF rating because you need to remember that SPF is only a measure of UVB protection!
+Again not really, 1% extra means nothing in the realm of an SPF rating because you need to remember that SPF is only a measure of UVB and sun burn protection!

-You get 1% better UVB protection with SPF 50 compared with an SPF 30.
-Not to mention that is only if you apply your sunscreen correctly, evenly, re-apply every two hours, do not go swimming, do not engage in any activity that causes you to perspire, sweat or accidentally rub the sunscreen off with towel or clothing.
+You get 1% better UVB protection with SPF 100 compared with an SPF 50.
+Not to mention, that is only if you apply your sunscreen correctly, evenly, re-apply every two hours, do not go swimming, do not engage in any activity that causes you to perspire, sweat or accidentally rub the sunscreen off with towel or clothing.

-So in other words with an SPF 50 product you are getting 1% extra protection from sun burn, than you would an equivalent SPF 30 product.
+So in other words, with an SPF 100 product you are getting 2% extra protection from sun burn than you would an equivalent and quality SPF 30 product.

 You Are Paying More For Higher SPF Ratings

 It’s no secret that clever marketing has played a huge role in the BS surrounding SPF ratings.
 One reason higher than SPF 30 ratings appeared and stuck around was that it is easy to charge a consumer more for a product they think is better, higher numbers, better product.